ocello3/playground/src/20230315/readme.md

   - After the duration time has passed, move to "attack_2".
   - The rate is constant.
 - attack_2
-  - After the rate becomes to be the max rate, move to "sustain_2".
+  - After the rate becomes to be the min rate, move to "sustain_2".
   - Decrease the rate.
 - sustain_2
   - After the duration time has passed, move to "release".